david-lev/pywa/docs/source/content/examples/sign_up_flow.rst

     )

 This screen is very straightforward.
-It has two form fields:
+It has two elements:

-- A :class:`TextInput` field for the email address (the input type is set to :class:`InputType.EMAIL`, so that the keyboard on the user's phone will show the @ symbol and validate the email address)
+- A :class:`TextInput` field for the email address (the input type is set to :class:`InputType.EMAIL`, so that the keyboard on the user's phone will show the ``@`` symbol and validate the email address)
 - A :class:`TextInput` field for the password (the input type is set to :class:`InputType.PASSWORD`, so that the user's password is hidden when they type it)

 The :class:`Footer` contains a button that the user can click to submit the form.
 When the user clicks on the button, We are using the
-``DATA_EXCHANGE`` action to send the email and password that the user entered, to the server and then decide what to do next (for example, if the user is not registered, we can navigate to the ``SIGN_UP`` screen, or if the password is incorrect, we can show an error message and ask the user to try again).
+:class:`FlowActionType.DATA_EXCHANGE` action type to send the email and password that the user entered, to the server and then decide what to do next (for example, if the user is not registered, we can navigate to the ``SIGN_UP`` screen, or if the password is incorrect, we can show an error message and ask the user to try again).